 The planning process culminated in a mitigation strategy, i.e. identification of specific mitigation actions, which when viewed, represents a comprehensive strategy to reduce the impact of hazards.
-The Planning Team met on December 18, 2017, to begin the process of developing an overarching mitigation strategy, and a long-term approach to update and maintain the HMAP.
-Specific mitigation actions are identified in this plan and included in Appendix E. Responsibility for each mitigation action is assigned to a specific individual, department or agency along with a schedule for its implementation.
+Specific mitigation actions are identified in this plan and included in the mitigation strategy section.
+Responsibility for each mitigation action is assigned to a specific individual, department or agency along with a schedule for its implementation.
 Plan Maintenance procedures (Part 8 of this plan) establish procedures to monitor progress, including the regular evaluation and enhancement of the Plan.
 Multijurisdictional coordination and integration of the HMAP into local planning mechanisms was also addressed.
 The established maintenance procedures ensure that the plan remains a dynamic and functional document over time.